-Fourth, we go beyond monadic second-order logic in two ways.\ We adapt the (classical) construction of finite automata from monadic second-order formulas exposed in detail in Chapter 6 of [CouEng] and in [BCID] to properties of terms and graphs that are not MS expressible (for example we can handle the regularity of a graph) and we build automata that compute functions (for example, the largest size of an induced subgraph that is regular).
-Such properties and functions are defined by formulas using new atomic formulas, such as $Reg[X]$, and new constructions, such as $\#\overline{X} .P(\overline{X})$ or $\mathrm{Sp}\overline{X}.P(\overline{X}),$ that can be seen as generalized quantifications (they bind the variables of $\overline{X}$ and deliver more information than $\exists\overline{X}.P(\overline{X})$).
+Fourth, we go beyond MS logic in two ways.\ We adapt the classical construction of finite automata from formulas exposed in Chapter 6 of \cite{CouEng} and in \cite{BCID} to properties of terms and graphs that are not MS expressible (for example the regularity of a graph) and we build automata that compute functions (for example, the largest size of an induced subgraph that is regular).
+Such properties and functions are defined by formulas using new atomic formulas, such as $Reg[X]$ expressing that the induced subgraph $G[X]$ of the considered graph $G$ is regular, and new constructions, such as $\#\overline{X}.P(\overline{X})$ or $\mathrm{Sp} \overline{X}.P(\overline{X}),$ that can be seen as generalized quantifications, as they bind the variables of $\overline{X}$ while delivering more information than $\exists\overline{X}.P(\overline{X})$.
 From the usual case of MS\ logic, we keep the inductive construction of an automaton based on the structure of the defining formula.